Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Introduction

+(1) From a dynamical perspective, we highlight the interplay between buffer sizes and stability of the systems in the presence of feedback delays.
+In particular, we show that smaller buffers aid stability.
+Additionally, larger buffers would increase queuing delay, in addition to inducing limit cycles in the system dynamics.
+We then show that this insight holds true in each of the topologies, and traffic scenarios considered in our work.
+This lends credence to the fact that the loss of stability and consequently the emergence of limit cycles is primarily influenced by the buffer sizes at the routers, in the presence of large feedback delays.

+(2) From a statistical perspective, we show that the bottleneck queues can be well approximated by either an $M/M/1/B$ or an $M/D/1/B$ queue, with smaller buffers.
+Notably, this insight remains consistent across the topologies considered.
+This validates our modelling assumption, and makes our system models amenable to analysis.

+(3) We show that smaller buffers can indeed be realised without degrading the system performance, namely, throughput and flow completion times.

 The rest of this paper is organised as follows.
 In Section \ref{compound}, we briefly outline the congestion avoidance algorithm of Compound TCP.
-In Section \ref{model_a}, we analyse a single bottleneck topology with long-lived, and a combination of long and short flows.
-Some of our analytical insights are corroborated by simulations, conducted at the packet-level, in the Network Simulator (NS2)\cite{ns2}.
-In Section \ref{model_b}, we study a multi-bottleneck topology using a combination of analysis and packet-level simulations.
+In Section \ref{model_a}, we analyse a single bottleneck topology with long-lived, and a combination of long- and short-lived flows, with a single feedback delay.
+In Section \ref{model_ah}, we study the single bottleneck topology with heterogeneous delays.
+In Section \ref{model_aheavy}, we analyse the single bottleneck topology under a traffic scenario wherein users generate heavy-tailed files.
+Some of our analytical insights are corroborated by packet-level simulations, conducted using NS2.
+In Section \ref{model_b}, we study a multiple bottleneck topology using a combination of analysis and packet-level simulations.
+In Section \ref{performance_multi}, we investigate the impact of our buffer sizing recommendations on the system performance.
 Finally, in Section \ref{conclusions} we summarise our contributions.